 |Sustainable Development Goals|

-At PTT, our stakeholder management vision is “to be an organization the people of Thailand trust, rely on, and join in driving the future towards a clean society and environment.”
-We are committed to accomplishing the expectations of all stakeholder groups, whether they are government agencies, communities and society, investors, customers, suppliers/partners, or employees.
-With all stakeholders, our mission is to cultivate an understanding of and confidence in both current and future business operations, to expand the scope of our engagement, to appropriately respond to expectations on relevant issues, and to strengthen stakeholder relationships and networks.
+PTT’s stakeholder management vision is “to be an organization that Thai people trust, rely on, and join in driving the future towards a clean society and environment.”
+We are committed to fulfilling expectations of all stakeholder groups, whether they are government agencies, communities and society, investors, customers, trade and business partners, PTT’s directors and employees.
+Our mission is to create understanding and to build confidence in both current and future buiness operations, to expand the scope of our engagement, to appropriately respond to expectations on relevant issues, and to strengthen stakeholder relationships and networks.

 PTT’s stakeholders are parties impacted by PTT’s business operations, either positively or negatively, or parties who may influence PTT’s business operations in the past, present, and future.
 Stakeholders can be categorized into six main groups as follows:

-- Public Sector refer to policymakers or regulators, state enterprises, Courts of Justice, independent organizations, the House of Representatives and House of Senate, and international organizations.
+- Public Sector refers to policymakers or regulators, state enterprises, Courts of Justice, independent organizations, the House of Representatives and House of Senate, and international organizations.

 - Community and Society refer to communities surrounding PTT’s operation sites, the general public, youth, academic institutes, the press, local politicians, and nongovernmental organizations (NGOs).